ksatirli/place/README.md

 The options for `base-directory` and `user-directory` are ephemeral and need to be set with _every_ Place CLI option (e.g.: `install`, `brew`, `ansible` etc.)

+- _Place_ now defaults Brew Cask Update jobs to utilize the `--no-quarantine` flag as any `Brewfile` supplied arguments are chosen _by_ the user and should therefore be trustworthy
+  - These options can be overridden by passing empty `brew-cask-opts` and `brew-cu-opts` arguments to _Place_

 - Additional configuration options can be found in [make/CONFIG.mk](https://github.com/operatehappy/place/blob/master/make/CONFIG.mk)

 ## Author Information